opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 This phase of the work is called “Pre-Ex”.

-The Pre-Ex survey will be the topographical base for the creation of the GIS platform of the project in Qgis, together with the base map of the area, the TBM’s and any aerial orthophotos of the site.
+The Pre-Ex survey will be the topographical base for the creation of the GIS platform of the project in QGIS, together with the base map of the area, the TBM’s and any aerial orthophotos of the site.
 Within the same platform, we will also upload a geodatabase containing the layers necessary for the digitisation of the following: